stephenh/tessell/docs/rowtable.md

 Row Table
 =========

-The RowTable widget is one of two primary ways to do tables in gwt-mpv.
+The RowTable widget is one of two primary ways to do tables in Tessell.
 The other is [CellTables](celltable.html).

 Benefits
 --------